rastin-ghasemi/Statefule-Kodekiller/README.md

 kubectl get pvc
 ```

-Expected output should now include PVCs for all 5 Pods.
+The expected output should now include PVCs for all 5 Pods.

 ## 5. Clean Up